leo-bogert/bumblebee-multiscreen-tools/README.md

 ### WARNING

 This is work in progress!
-Read the scripts before running them!
+Read the scripts first before running them!
+**They contain quite a bit of harcoded configuration, you MUST really read the whole scripts!**

 They will be finished in 2018, check for new commits regularly.
 A proper README with instructions on how to configure Bumblebee will be provided as well.